Industry Insights

 Commitment to Continuous LIS Software Innovation

 “Investing over 50 percent of revenue into research and development is how we stay at the forefront,” said Avunjian.
-LigoLab releases three to four new features daily, ensuring labs have the tools to adapt to ever-changing environments.
+LigoLab releases three to four new features daily, ensuring labs have the tools and flexibility to adapt to ever-changing environments.

 Free LIS System Updates and Dedicated Support

-Since its inception, LigoLab has offered free LIS software upgrades with unlimited modules and user access, eliminating hidden fees.
+Since its inception, LigoLab has offered free medical LIS software upgrades with unlimited modules and user access, eliminating hidden fees.
 The updates are available through a user-friendly version release button embedded within the platform.
 Labs can choose whether to adopt quarterly updates, with mandatory upgrades only after two years to maintain compliance.

 This commitment extends to creative problem-solving, enabling labs to optimize their operations and stand out in the competitive healthcare landscape.